 Has reflective trim to keep you and your staffy safe during those night walks down a busy street.

-Best Dog Leads
+Best Dog Leads for Staffies

-After choosing the best harness for you dog, you will also want to make sure the lead matches it in terms of quality.
+After choosing the best harness for you staffy, you will also want to make sure the lead matches it in terms of quality.
 A lead may seem simple enough but you can most certainly make a bad choice here too.

 As with the harnesses, there are a lot of leads to choose from for your staffy.
 It’s important to make sure you pick the perfect option for your staffy to ensure walking your dog is as enjoyable as possible for both yourself and your pup.